 Available in print and open access and published three times each year (spring, fall, and winter) since 1996 by the Association for Asian Studies (AAS), EDUCATION ABOUT ASIA (EAA) is a unique and innovative journal—a practical teaching resource for secondary school, college, and university instructors, as well as an invaluable source of information for students, scholars, libraries, and anyone with an interest in Asia.

-Spring 2017 Issue Now Available: "CONTEMPORARY POSTCOLONIAL ASIA"
+Fall 2017 Issue Now Available: "WATER AND ASIA"

 "The most important single resource for teachers in the entire field of Asian Studies."

 — Richard J. Smith, George and Nancy Rupp Professor of Humanities and Professor of History, Rice University

 "A wealth of timely and well-written material on topics of deep importance to our global world."

 — Patience Berkman, History Department Chair, Newton Country Day School, Newton, MA

 "More than ever, we need reliable and accurate sources such as Education about Asia to inform teachers and students of the latest trends and themes covering Asian culture, politics, and society."

 — Carol Stepanchuk, Lieberthal-Rogel Center for Chinese Studies, University of Michigan

 "An extraordinarily wise investment for those who care about our understanding of Asia."